airbnb/lottie-web/README.md

 You can call bodymovin.loadAnimation() to start an animation.
 It takes an object as a unique param with:
 - animationData: an Object with the exported animation data.
-- or path: the relative path to the animation object.
+- path: the relative path to the animation object. (animationData and path are exclu
 - loop: true / false / number
 - autoplay: true / false it will start playing as soon as it is ready
 - name: animation name for future reference
-- animType: svg / canvas to set the renderer
+- animType: 'svg' / 'canvas' to set the renderer
 - prerender: true / false to prerender all animation before starting (true recommended)
 ```
 bodymovin.loadAnimation({